amirmohan/amirmohan.github.io/_pages/about_ayan.md

-Ayan Goel is a second year undergraduate student in the school of `Electrical and Computer Engineering` at Georgia Tech.
+Ayan Goel is a second year undergraduate student in the school of `Computer Science` at Georgia Tech.